womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/5-setup-your-wallet.md

 tweet: "Setup @coinbase wallet with #30DaysofWeb3 @womenbuildweb3 🔐"
 ---

+## Download Coinbase Wallet

+Note: You will need Chrome browser for this setup.
+Download the browser [here](https://www.google.com/chrome/downloads/).

-1. **Download the Coinbase Wallet chrome extension.** You can find the link [here](https://chrome.google.com/webstore/detail/coinbase-wallet-extension/hnfanknocfeofbddgcijnmhnfnkdnaad?hl=en).
+1. **Download the Coinbase Wallet Chrome extension.** You can find the link [here](https://chrome.google.com/webstore/detail/coinbase-wallet-extension/hnfanknocfeofbddgcijnmhnfnkdnaad?hl=en).

-2. Click on the puzzle piece icon at the top right of your chrome browser search bar. **Pin the extension to your toolbar by clicking on the pin icon.**

-3. **Open the extension and select "Create a new wallet" and follow the prompts.**
+2. Upon downloading the extension, a new tab should open where you'll be guided through the wallet creation process.
+Be sure to select **Create a new wallet** and then follow the prompts.

-> _(Note: This wallet will be used specifically for developing your dapp.
-This wallet should not be used to recieve payments or send real $ to!!)_
+> IMPORTANT: This wallet will be used specifically for developing your dapp.
+This wallet should NOT be used to recieve payments or send real $ to!

-4. You should **write down your recovery phrase** and keep it safe as best practice, but if you lose this wallet, nothing will happen because this is strictly a development wallet.
+3. You should **write down your recovery phrase** and keep it safe as best practice, but if you lose this wallet, nothing will happen because this is strictly a _development_ wallet.

-5. **In the settings tab, scroll down to "Developer Mode" and switch it on.**

-6. **Change your network to Polygon Mumbai**, the network we will be using to deploy our smart contract.
+4. Once you've created your wallet, click on the puzzle piece icon at the top right of your Chrome browser search bar.
+Pin the extension to your toolbar by clicking on the pin icon.
+5. After you pin the extension, click on the vertical three-dot icon and then click "Manage Extension".

+6. This should lead you to a new tab where you can manage extensions.
+In the top right corner, toggle **Developer mode** to be **ON**.

+7. Click on the Coinbase Wallet extension icon to interact with your wallet.
+Click the Settings icon and scroll down the menu to navigate to **Advanced Settings**.

+8. In Advanced Settings, toggle **Enable testnets** to be **ON**.
+This will enable you to interact with test networks like **Polygon Mumbai**, which we'll be using for this course.

-## Blockchain Safety Tips
+## Wallet Safety Tips

 - **Never share your PRIVATE KEY or SECRET RECOVERY PHRASE with anyone.**
   Anyone who has your private key can access your account (or, in some cases: multiple accounts, depending on the wallet.)